 A Sad Affair

-The citizens of Ontario were startled and shocked Thrusday morning to learn that Mrs. Adam Borthwick had committed suicide the evening previous.
+The citizens of Ontario were startled and shocked Thursday morning to learn that Mrs. Hanna Borthwick had committed suicide the evening previous.

 The deceased had suffered from a deranged mine a good many many years ago, while living in England, and had twice been confined in an asylum, but it was supposed she had completely recovered as no indication of the disorder had been observed in years.